 Jon guided our convoy of cars down Highway 60, using walkie talkies to communicate about the species he was seeing from his car at the front.
 One of my hopes for the day was to get better views of my lifer White-winged Crossbills.
 I wasn’t disappointed as Jon was able to find various flocks of them along the highway feeding on conifer cones.
 He was also able to find a flock of Pine Grosbeaks that came down and landed on the road right in front of us.

 We wound our way along the highway and made a stop where we found 3 Pine Martens climbing up and down trees and running along the ground at the edge of a trail.
 They are an adorable boreal forest animal, with a face that melts your heart.
 They are also really adept at climbing trees with their semi-retractable claws and it was amazing to watch them in action.

-The group went on to the Visitor’s Center for a late lunch and I decided to head back to Ottawa, feeling completely satisfied after such a successful trip to Algonquin Park in winter!
+The group went on to the Visitor’s Center for a late lunch and I decided to head back to Ottawa, feeling completely satisfied after such a successful trip birding Algonquin Park in winter.
 The Black-backed Woodpecker is on my list for next time 🙂

 Click here for the trip bird list.